GavinInSpace/post-install-config/README.md

 ![image](https://github.com/GavinInSpace/post-install-config/assets/153689700/dddd7bee-3ca7-4220-8d01-ad0039a08799)

 <p>
   In the osTicket documentation it defines rolls as the permissions granted to Agents per Department that they have acces to.
 You can set rolls and create your own on from the Admin Panel.
 Navigate to Agents > Rolls.
-The "Add New Roll" tab will allow you to create custom rolls with custom permissions.
+The "Add New Roll" button will allow you to create custom rolls with custom permissions.
 </p>
 <br />